JamBid/Jam/README.md

 ### Prod

 #### Heroku (You will need **Clear DB** addon)
-In you editor of choice or cml, run and commit the following code to the database:
+In you editor of choice or cml, connect to the database and then run and commit the following code to the database:

 * [db/create_tables.sql](db/create_tables.sql)